Integrate Protobuf with Rabbitmq in NodeJS - Part II

 In our class implementation we have written three functions which are important to handle our client connections.

-• In connect we check if our connection does exist or not, if does not we use the amqp connection to connect.
-Also we create a channel which will be our source to publish or consume our message
+connection to connect.
+Also we create a channel which will be our source to publish or consume our message - In

-• In getChannel we check existance of channel, otherwise we create one by calling connect functionality
+we check existance of channel, otherwise we create one by callingconnect

 Now, let’s focus on building the functionality to publish changes to RabbitMQ.
 What do we need to accomplish this?